learn-co-curriculum/dsc-dealing-missing-data/README.md

 ## Strategies for dealing with missing data

-Detecting missing values isn't enough -- we need to deal with them in order to move forward!
+Detecting missing values isn't enough -- we need to deal with them in order to move forward.
 We have three options for dealing with missing values -- removing them from the dataset, keeping them, or replacing them with another value.

 ### Remove